My personal email address is firstname.lastname@example.org.

 One of the techniques I sometimes use to fight spam is known as greylisting.
 Because of the way greylisting works, it's possible that legitimate mails will occasionally be bounced and lost; this can happen if the sending server doesn't implement the recommended standard retry behavior.
 So if you've sent me mail with the "[KNOTSPAM]" marker, and it still doesn't seem to have gotten through, please try to reach me by phone or IRC.
 I'm user kfogel on the FreeNode IRC network.

 I'm usually on the Freenode IRC network, with the username "kfogel".
-Some channels I hang out in are: #red-bean, #questioncopyright, #openitp, #osi, and #svn-dev.
-You can also privmsg me.
-For more about IRC, see irchelp.org.
+The channels I'musually findable in are: #opentechstrategies, #osi, #conservancy, #red-bean, #questioncopyright, #emacs, and #svn-dev.
+You can also privately message ("privmsg") me.
+For more about using IRC, see irchelp.org.

 Please see the Instant Answer Protocol.